acenet-arc/ACENET_Summer_School_GPGPU/_episodes/01-introduction.md

 Along with drivers, library files, and compilers, CUDA comes with several utilities that you can use to manage your work.
+One very useful tool is 'nvidia-smi' which lets you check the basic status of your GPU card, like, "Do I have one?" and "Is it working".
-One very useful tool is 'nvidia-smi'.
-There are also tools for profiling and debugging CUDA code, which we will not have time to discuss today.
+There are also tools for profiling and debugging CUDA code.

 ~~~
 nvidia-smi